WintermelonC/WintermelonC_Docs/docs/zju/compulsory_courses/database_system/ch1.md

 ???+ question "课本 1.7"

-    List four significant differences between a file-processing system and a DBMs.
+    List four significant differences between a file-processing system and a DBMS.

     ??? success "答案"